ernie117/PyGuardian/README.md

 # PyGuardian

 Soon-to-be python package for requesting tabulated character information from the Bungie API.
-You'll need a Bungie API key for this, just pop it into the constants file
+You'll need a Bungie API key for this, set as environmental variable "BUNGIE_API".

 ## Run with: